George F. Elliott: Biography

 On 21 May 1908, he was appointed Major General Commandant of the Marine Corps.
 One of the most difficult endeavors of General Elliott's career was his successful resistance to attempts to remove seagoing Marines from capital ships and to merge the Corps into the Army.
 Also during his tenure, the home post of the Corps, the Marine Barracks at 8th and I Streets SE in Washington, D.C., underwent major changes.
 In 1903, the old barracks were condemned and pulled down and by 1910 had been rebuilt essentially in their present form.
 He was placed on the retired list on 30 November 1910 upon reaching the statutory retirement age.

 Major General Elliott died at his home in Washington, D.C., shortly after noon 4 November 1931 after a brief illness.
 His remains were interred in the Arlington National Cemetery.

 Legacy

 USS George F. Elliott (AP-13), a Heywood-class transport (1918–1942), was named in honor of Major General Elliott.
 The ship was sunk off Guadalcanal in 1942.

 USS George F. Elliott (AP-105) was also named after him.
 The second Elliott was commissioned on 23 September 1943 and decommissioned on 10 June 1946.

-General Elliott's nephew was Vice Admiral Elliott Buckmaster, USN (1889-1976).
-VADM Buckmaster commanded the USS Yorktown when it was sunk at the Battle of Midway.
+General Elliott's nephew was Vice Admiral Elliott Buckmaster, USN (1889–1976).
+VADM Buckmaster commanded the USS Yorktown when she was sunk at the Battle of Midway.

+Camp Elliott, a Marine Corp Tanks, artillery, and infantry training facility near Camp Kearny in San Diego County, east of the Miramar Marine Corps Airfield, was renamed after George F. Elliott (formerly Camp Holcomb) in 1940.
+The camp was instrumental in training the landing forces for the Pacific Campaign against the Japanese in WWII.